vidaud/seta/seta-doc/docs/user-guide/setup.md

 - Communities API
 - SeTA API

-In order to start setting the data, it is important to setup first the communities enviroment.
+To prepare the upload of the data, it is important to setup first the Communities API to then follow with the SeTA API.

 ### Communities API